-ICMIAM 2022 will be conducted in 'hybrid' mode.
+ICMIAM 2022 was conducted in 'hybrid' mode.

 Further, ICMIAM 2022 builds on two sub-themes:

 Industrial and municipal assets have a number of systems and subsystems, hardware, sensors and software including rotating and sliding parts.
 It is well known that failure mechanism and degradation behaviour of these parts and subsystems influences life of those systems.
 In order that informed decisions are taken by maintenance, reliability and asset management professionals to improve performance and productivity, it is imperative that the behaviour of machine components and sub systems with regard to the performance of the system, costs and risks associated with various options in maintenance and replacement decisions are better understood.

 But there are issues and challenges in understanding these by maintenance, reliability and asset management professionals.
 The tools and techniques necessary for better maintenance can be developed and applied with an enhanced understanding of tribology.
 In recent years, the concept of Industry 4.0 which deals with Remote Performance Monitoring (RPM), Internet of Things (IoT), Advanced Robotics, Machine and Deep Learning, Cloud Computing and Data Analytics is making a significant contribution to maintenance, reliability and asset management.
 The evolution of these maintenance philosophies along with international standards including (IS055000 series have been influenced by the developments in a host of technologies, decision models and asset management framework.
 Internet of Things (IoT), Artificial Intelligence and Big Data Analytics are changing our lives in every sphere.
 These technologies and analytics are going to have a significant impact on how maintenance, reliability and asset management strategies evolve.